asimaranov/auditor_board/README.md

 ## Deployment
 ### Vercel
-Just add repo to the Vercel workspace and it's automatically deployed updated
+Just add repo to the Vercel workspace and it's automatically deployed and updated

 ### NodeJS
 To run application using NodeJS, run